sporule/big-data-cluster/README.md

 ## 02/10/2020

-- Upgraded OpenJDK to 11
+- Upgraded to Debian 10
 - Upgraded Spark to 3.0.1

 ## 01/10/2020